micmejia/bible-dump/NKJV/Acts/Acts 2.md

 Now when they heard _this,_ they were cut to the heart, and said to Peter and the rest of the apostles, "Men _and_ brethren, what shall we do?"

 ###### 38
-Then Peter said to them, "Repent, and let every one of you be baptized in the name of Jesus Christ for the [^k]remission of sins; and you shall receive the gift of the Holy Spirit.
+Then Peter said to them, "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.

 ###### 39
 For the promise is to you and to your children, and to all who are afar off, as many as the Lord our God will call." ## A Vital Church Grows

 ###### 40
-And with many other words he testified and exhorted them, saying, "Be saved from this [^l]perverse generation."
+And with many other words he testified and exhorted them, saying, "Be saved from this perverse generation."

 ###### 41
-Then those who [^m]gladly received his word were baptized; and that day about three thousand souls were added _to them._
+Then those who gladly received his word were baptized; and that day about three thousand souls were added _to them._

 ###### 42
-And they continued steadfastly in the apostles' [^n]doctrine and fellowship, in the breaking of bread, and in prayers.
+And they continued steadfastly in the apostles' doctrine and fellowship, in the breaking of bread, and in prayers.

 ###### 43
 Then fear came upon every soul, and many wonders and signs were done through the apostles.